 The outdoor space in front of City Hall is underutilized today, with most employees and visitors just entering and exiting the building throughout the day rather than gathering out front.
-The proposed closure of the Omaha Street intersection would - as shown in the recommended concept - allow for expansion into existing streetspace and development of a park-like environment that would serve as an entrance to downtown for people coming from Memorial Park.
+The proposed closure of the Omaha Street intersection would - as shown in the recommended concept - allow so plaza space along Sixth Street would give it the opportunity to conduct for expansion into existing streetspace and development of a park-like environment that would serve as an entrance to downtown for people coming from Memorial Park.
 This plaza could also be utilized by RapidRide patrons waiting for buses and by the local businesses west of City Hall.